nyorain/ny/doc/concepts/main.md

 Ny considers itself a thread-aware library that may be used for efficient single-threaded as well as multi-threaded applications.
-When using the ny-backend abstraction, you can make your application multi-threaded by running the AppContext::dispatchLoop overload that takes an EventDispatcher parameter and then sending events from multiple thread to this EventDispatcher.
+You can make your application multi-threaded by running the AppContext::dispatchLoop overload that takes an EventDispatcher parameter and then sending events from multiple thread to this EventDispatcher.
 The way to communication method between the ui thread running the event dispatch loop and other threads are therefore usually events.
 This way you are able to e.g. resize, refresh or hide windows from other threads.
 Doing this directly (by calls to the functions instead of events)